 Northwest College considers work presented from unaccredited sources on an individual basis.
-When accepted, such work must be validated by completion of a minimum of two semesters enrollment and 30 credits in Northwest College with grades of 2.0 (C) or better, and possibly by examination.
+When accepted, such work must be validated by completion of a minimum of two semesters enrollment and 30 credits at Northwest College with grades of 2.0 (C) or better, and possibly by examination.
 Only evaluations and commitments made in writing will be considered as applying in each case.
+College-level work considered occupational or remedial is not recognized for transfer.

-A maximum of 60 credits will be accepted from unaccredited sources to apply to a degree at Northwest College.
+A maximum of 60 credits will be accepted from unaccredited sources to apply to a Bachelor of Arts degree at Northwest College.
 Acceptance of such credits will be dependent upon Northwest College's evaluation of the equivalency of coursework and level of instruction.